18F/guides/content/engineering/our-approach/development-environments.md

 layout: layouts/page
 eleventyNavigation:
   parent: engineering_approach
-  key: Development Enivorment
+  key: Development environments
   order: 4
-  title: Development Enivorment
+  title: Development environments
 ---

 Development environments should be designed so as as to be _Easy to set up_, _Well-documented_, and _Reproducible_.